betheden/hebrew-grammar/content/particle_exhortation.rst

 Summary
 -------

-Exhortative particles are small words that can be translated as a sigh ("och", or "ah"), an interjection ("now", or "please"), or left untranslated.
+Exhortative particles strengthen the emotion of a command or request.

 Article
 -------

-Exhortation
-:ref:`particle`
-are words that add emotive force to a command or request.
-These particles are more specific than :ref:`particle_interjection` but are in nature quite similar; the difference is that an exhortation particle strengthens a specific call to action, while an interjection is a more general expression of emotion.
+Exhortation :ref:`particles<particle>` are words that add emotive force to a command or request.
+These particles are similar to
+:ref:`interjections<particle_interjection>` but function to strengthen a specific call to action, while an interjection is used as a more general expression of emotion.
+Similar to :ref:`demonstrative<particle_dmonstrative>` particles, exhortation particles are sometime left untranslated, depending on the specific context.

 נָא
 ---

-When used with a command, נָא is usually translated as "now" in English (or left untranslated).
+When used with a *command*, נָא is usually translated as "now" in English (or left untranslated).

 .. csv-table:: Example: ISA 51:21